Research Focus

 Reliable identification of species rests on rigorous taxonomic work which is time and effort intensive.
 It requires specialized skills and such trained taxonomists are hard to find.
 Not enough people are being trained or retained in this important field.

 At BEL we value the importance of this field and in our modest way continue to contribute to it.
-We have worked on cricket and moth taxonomy and in the process discovered a new species of cricket from India and reported over 70 moth species as new records from Punjab.
+We have worked on cricket and moth taxonomy.
+We have reported over 70 moth species as new records from Punjab.
+Moreover, we have describe a new species of cricket from India belonging to the genus Teleogryllus.
+Read moe about it here.

 diel_seasonal